 Another option is to use a visual representation of time, such as a timeline or a calendar, to show the evolution of ideas or concepts over a specific period of time.
 This can help to give context and provide a sense of progression, while still allowing for the non-linear organisation of information that is characteristic of a digital garden.

 As an example, have a Git commit hash as well as a recent changes history.
 Each page already display a commit hash to give it a context as well as a recently updated section in the index.

 However, using commit hashes to capture the sequence of events might not be the most intuitive or user-friendly approach.
 Git commit hashes are typically long strings of letters and numbers, and they are not necessarily easy for people to remember or understand.

-One of the beautiful things about physics is its ongoing quest to find simple rules that describe the behavior of very small, simple objects.
-Once found, these rules can often be scaled up to describe the behavior of monumental systems in the real world. […]
+One of the beautiful things about physics is its ongoing quest to find simple rules that describe the behaviour of very small, simple objects.
+Once found, these rules can often be scaled up to describe the behaviour of monumental systems in the real world. […]

 If the rules governing hypertext links between servers and browsers stayed simple, then our web of a few documents could grow to a global web.
 The art was to define the few basic, common rules of “protocol” that would allow one computer to talk to another, in such a way that when all computers everywhere did it, the system would thrive, not break down.